-Most new traders think they can quickly start increasing their position size just because they get lucky on a couple trades that turned out to be profitable.
+Most new traders think they can quickly start increasing their position size just because they get lucky on a couple of forex trades that turned out to be profitable.

 Size is a double-edged sword.
 Size can make you big profits, but it can also cause big losses as well.

 Another dumb move inexperienced traders make is increasing their position size on their next trade right after a losing trade so they can try and make up for the money lost.